karthikshankar98/Century-Health-Data-Engineering/README.md

-# Lupus Data Pipeline using Kedro framework
+# Data Pipeline using Kedro framework

 ## Overview
 This project processes and validates medical datasets related to Lupus patients.
 The pipeline cleans, merges, and validates data to produce a unified dataset.